Jolena thought Billy and Emil looked unhappy. "What's the matter?" she asked.

 Then she picked up the spoon that had "1/4" on it.
 "This is one fourth teaspoon.
 You need four of this one to be one teaspoon, and this," Jolena said, picking up the spoon that had "1/2" on it, "is a half teaspoon.
 There are two of these in a teaspoon."

-"Why don't we call it a 'one second' teaspoon," Billy asked after he placed it carefully back on the cutting board.
+"I wonder why we don't we call it a 'one second' teaspoon," Billy said after he placed it carefully back on the cutting board.

 "I don't know," Jolena replied.
 "Maybe it's because we use seconds for time."